Taito Gunji: KNOCK OUT

 On May 1, 2025, K-1 announced that Gunji's contract with the organization had come to an end.

 On June 22, 2025, Gunji made his Muay Thai rules debut at "The Knock Out" against Petchrungruang Sor.Jaruwan He won the fight by first round knockout with a hook to the body.

 Gunji faced Kaewkangwan Sor.Amnuwaidet at KNOCK OUT 56 on August 29, 2025.
 He lost the fight by first round knockout, being hit with a left elbow to the face.

+Gunji faced Saensakgun Or.Kamin at KNOCK OUT 59 on November 15, 2025.
+He won the fight by unanimous decision.
+Following this victory, a rematch with Kaewkangwan Sor.Amnuwaidet took place at KNOCK OUT 60 on December 30, 2025.
+After the first three rounds were ruled a draw, an extra extension round was contested; Gunji ultimately lost the bout via unanimous decision.